With all of the different frameworks, jargon, and acronyms, project management often feels overwhelming.

 As outlined in this Forbes article, in addition to AI, there are three other project management trends we can expect to see in the near future:

 - Project managers will need both AI and EI skills: We’ve already discussed the importance of AI, but EI — emotional intelligence — is increasingly becoming a required skill in the PM space.
 The ability to understand other humans is critical.
+Read this article for the essential project management skills to have.

 - A need to adopt more customized or hybrid PM approaches: Gone are the days where a single PM methodology will suffice.
 We’ve professed our love for agile, but it’s likely that models will need to be flexible to accommodate different teams and various projects.
 We’re pretty sure there is a monday.com template for that.